Santo-G/maritime_transit_of_goods/README.md

 Furthermore, the simulation aims to simulate some issues that can make navigation, loading, and unloading operations more difficult.

 A new process called weather is responsible for randomly generating a series of inconveniences:
-- Storm: randomly hits a moving ship each day, stopping it in place for SO_STORM_DURATION hours.
+- **Storm**: randomly hits a moving ship each day, stopping it in place for SO_STORM_DURATION hours
-- Swell: randomly hits a port each day, halting all operations for SO_SWELL_DURATION hours.
+- **Swell**: randomly hits a port each day, halting all operations for SO_SWELL_DURATION hours
-- Maelstrom: every SO_MAELSTROM hours, a ship is sunk, and its cargo, if any, is dispersed.
+- **Maelstrom**: every SO_MAELSTROM hours, a ship is sunk, and its cargo, if any, is dispersed

 The simulation status dumps and the final report will account for the weather effects on maritime traffic, specifying (in addition):
-- How many ships were slowed down by the storm.
+- How many ships were slowed down by the storm
-- Which ports were affected by the swell.
+- Which ports were affected by the swell
-- How many ships were sunk due to the maelstrom.
+- How many ships were sunk due to the maelstrom
 In addition, the simulation also ends when all ships are sunk due to the maelstrom.

 ## Configuration